-RISCS2 will have three annual community meetings plus an academic conference shared with its siblings, the Research Institute in Automated Program Analysis and Verification (RIAPAV), led by Philippa Gardner (Imperial), and the Research Institute in Trustworthy Industrial Control Systems (RITICS), led by Chris Hankin (Imperial).
+RISCS2 will have three annual community meetings plus an academic conference shared with its siblings, Research Institute on Verified Trustworthy Software Systems (VeTSS), led by Philippa Gardner (Imperial), and the Research Institute in Trustworthy Industrial Control Systems (RITICS), led by Chris Hankin (Imperial).

 Alongside the advisory board, two new panels will help guide RISCS2.
 The practitioners panel, to be led by Royal Holloway senior lecturer Geraint Price, will draw members from people dealing with real problems inside organisations.
 Panel members will commit to attending meetings for at least a year to advise on how best to communicate results to practitioners and suggest research problems and questions, as well as advise what works and what doesn’t.

 The knowledge exchange panel, led by Coles-Kemp, will work to make collaboration with members of other disciplines systematic.
 One of this panel’s first tasks will be to help translate between disciplines that use similar language but assign to it different meanings.